cloudneutral/cockroachdb-jdbc/README.md

 JDBC driver ([pgjdbc](https://jdbc.postgresql.org/)) and communicates in the PostgreSQL native network wire (v3.0) protocol with CockroachDB.

-## Disclaimer

-This driver is an experimental prototype and not officially supported by Cockroach Labs.
-Use of this driver is entirely at your own risk and Cockroach Labs makes no guarantees or warranties about its operation.
+This project is not affiliated or supported by Cockroach Labs.

-See [MIT](LICENSE.txt) license for terms and conditions.

 ## Features